-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both ESP8266 and ESP32.

-Fortunately, there is another way, the multicast DNS protocol, which resolves domain names that use ‘.local’ as a suffix.
+Fortunately, there is another way: the multicast DNS protocol, which resolves domain names that use ‘.local’ as a suffix.
 For example, http://esp8266.local

 - Mac OSX supports mDNS through its Bonjour service.